-Overall, Europe hosts several large and stable large carnivores populations with thousands of individuals, many medium-sized and increasing populations that number in the hundreds of individuals, and a few small and declining populations with a few tens of individuals.
-Interestingly, none of the medium or large populations are declining.
+Overall, Europe hosts several large and stable large carnivore populations with thousands of individuals, many medium-sized and increasing populations that number in the hundreds of individuals, and a few small and declining populations with a few tens of individuals.

-All mainland European countries except for Belgium, Denmark, the Netherlands, and Luxembourg have a permanent and reproducing population of at least one of the aforementioned large carnivore species.
-The total area with a permanent presence of at least one large carnivore species in Europe covers 1,529,800 km2 (roughly one-third of mainland Europe), and the area of occasional presence is expanding, as the presence of solitary dispersing wolves has been confirmed in Denmark, Belgium and very recently in the Netherlands.
+All mainland European countries have at least large carnivore presence with wolves establishing in Belgium, Denmark, the Netherlands, and potentially Luxembourg.
+The total area with a permanent presence of at least one large carnivore species in Europe covers 1,529,800 km2 (roughly one-third of mainland Europe).

 The reasons are multivariate and are related to ecological, institutional and socioeconomic factors.
 They include the following: The existence of natural habitats and the improvement of their quality and connectivity in certain areas, despite the heavily humanized and fragmented European landscapes; the adaptive strategies of large carnivores to re-colonization of a large scope of human-dominated landscapes; the frame of the EU environmental policies and relevant European legislation aiming at conservation of biodiversity combined with context-specific management strategies; the support of the European public and specific rural communities and stakeholder groups in areas with large carnivores.

 Common Misconception: Wolves have been reintroduced to Europe